sinistersnare/Robson/README.md

 All of these files should correctly compile with c89 support.

+## TODO: ##

+* Use bintree.c for all traversal functions.
+* Blog post on Traversals.
+Then replace the next section with a link to that.

 ## Why do I need a robson traversal? ##

 A Robson traversal is a binary tree traversal in `O(n)` time, and ***`O(1)`*** (!!!!) space.